bsc-s2/lua-resty-awsauth/lib/resty/awsauth/aws_authenticator.md

  - `forcible` is boolean value to indicate whether other valid items have been removed forcibly when out of storage in the shared memory zone.
 If you did not specified a shared dict, it will always be `false`.

+ - `policy_satisfied` is boolean value to indicate whether the request satisfied the policy.
+     You must check this value, even though the authentication is succeed.
+If this value is `false`, you need to reject the request, because it did not satisfied the constraints you specified in the `policy`.

+ - `policy_err` is a string represent the error code when the `policy_satisfied` is `false`.

+ - `policy_msg` is a string represent the error message when the `policy_satisfied` is `false`.

 * If something go wrong, this method will return a nil and an error code and an error message.